headzoo/jellyfin-plugin-homemessage/README.md

 ## Installation

-If your setup restricts writes to the Jellyfin web client directory (common with Docker), read the “index.html Patching & Permissions” section above first.
+If your setup restricts writes to the Jellyfin web client directory (common with Docker), read the permissions section above first.
 The simplest fix is pointing Jellyfin to a writable --webdir.
 You can still install the plugin without that, but the injection feature won’t activate until permissions are sorted.